5 Stunning Hypoallergenic Cats for Adoption You Need Now

 Make sure the agency talks about how they check the cats.
 They should test for dander and health.
 This ensures the cat is safe for you.

 Check out what others say about the agency.
 Look for reviews from people with allergies.
-Groups like Cat Fanciers’ Association often share stories of successful adoptions for allergy sufferers.
+Groups like the Cat Fanciers’ Association often share stories of successful adoptions for allergy sufferers.

 See if the agency offers a chance to meet the cats before adopting.
 Places like Humane Society have meet-and-greet sessions.
 This lets you see if the cat is a good fit for you.